Cookies on this website

 I am a Prudence Trust Research Fellow and NIHR Senior Research Fellow in the Department of Experimental Psychology at the University of Oxford.

-- Assessing how learning about mental health problems might change adolescents’ reporting of these symptoms
+2. Mental health awareness: Assessing how learning about mental health problems can change adolescents’ reporting and experiencing of these symptoms

 In the past I have also focused on social cognition in adolescents, particularly social risk, social reward and social influence processes, and how these are related to mental health problems.